nicobou/shmdata/doc/CODING.md

 Please send your merge request at the [sat-metalab' gitlab account](https://gitlab.com/sat-metalab/switcher).
 If you do not know how to make a merge request, gitlab provides some [help about creating a merge request](https://docs.gitlab.com/ee/gitlab-basics/add-merge-request.html).

-Branching strategy with git
+Branching Strategy With Git
 ---------------------------

 The [master](https://gitlab.com/sat-metalab/switcher/tree/master) branch contains switcher releases.
 Validated new developments are into the [develop](https://gitlab.com/sat-metalab/switcher/tree/develop) branch.

-Modifications are made into a dedicated branch that need to be merged into the develop branch through a gitlab merge request.
-When you modification is ready, you need to prepare your merge request as follow:
+Modifications are made in a dedicated branch that needs to be merged into the develop branch through a gitlab merge request.
+When your modification is ready, you need to prepare your merge request as follows:
 * Update your develop branch.
 ```
 git fetch